Generic name: risankizumab [ RIS-an-KIZ-ue-mab ]

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Risankizumab should be clear or light-yellow.
-Do not use if the medicine looks cloudy, has changed colors, or has flakes or large particles in it.
-Call your pharmacist for new medicine.
+Call your pharmacist if the medicine looks cloudy, has changed colors, or has particles in it.

-Your care provider will show you where on your body to inject risankizumab.
-Do not inject into skin with active psoriasis, or skin that is red, bruised, or tender.
+Your healthcare provider will show you where to inject risankizumab.
+Do not inject into the same place two times in a row.
+Avoid injecting into skin that is hard, red, bruised, swollen, tender, or affected by psoriasis.
 Do not inject within 2 inches of your navel (belly button).

 What happens if I miss a dose?